 Arm DDTArm DDT is an advanced debugging tool used for scalar, multi-threaded, and large-scale parallel applications.
 In addition to traditional debugging features (setting breakpoints, stepping through code, examining variables), DDT also supports attaching to already-running processes and memory debugging.
-In-depth debugging information is beyond the scope of this guide, and is best answered by the Official DDT User Guide.
+In-depth debugging information is beyond the scope of this guide, and is best answered by the Arm Forge User Guide.

 Additional DDT ArticlesIn addition to the information below, the following articles can help you perform specific tasks with DDT:

 Launching DDTThe first step in using DDT is to launch the DDT GUI.
-This can either be launched on the remote machine using X11 forwarding, or by running a remote client on your local machine, and connecting it to the remote machine.
+This can either be launched on the remote machine using X11 forwarding, or by running the Arm Forge Remote Client on your local machine, and connecting it to the remote machine.
 The remote client provides a native GUI (for Linux / OS X / Windows) that should be more far more responsive than X11, but requires a little extra setup.
 It is also useful if you don't have a preconfigured X11 server.
-To get started using the remote client, follow the DDT Remote Client setup guide.
+To get started using the remote client, follow the Forge Remote Client setup guide.
 To use X11 forwarding, in a terminal do the following:

 $ ssh -X user@<host>.ccs.ornl.gov $ module load forge $ ddt &

-Running your jobOnce you have launched a DDT GUI, we can initiate a debugging session from a batch job script using DDT's "Reverse Connect" functionality.
+Running your jobOnce you have launched a DDT GUI, we can initiate a debugging session from a batch job script or the terminal using DDT's "Reverse Connect" functionality.
 This will connect the debug session launched from the batch script to an already running GUI.
-This is the most widely applicable method of launching, and allows re-use of any setup logic contained in existing batch scripts.
-(This method can also be easily modified to launch DDT from an interactive batch session.)
+This is the most flexible method of launching, and allows re-use of existing environment setup, or logic contained in scripts.
+This method can also be easily modified to launch DDT from an interactive batch session.

 - Include the following near the top of your jobs script: